Shivansh2407/AWS-Machine-Learning-Foundations-Scholarship/README.md

  &#9746; Means that the particular Chapter is under progress 👨‍💻 <br>
  &#9745; Means that the particular Chapter is completed 🎉

+ ## How does this scholarship program work?
+ * Phase 1: Scholarship Foundations Course
+ * Phase 2: Full Scholarship for a Udacity Nanodegree program

  ## Eligibility for Phase 2
  The Eligibility for Phase 2 of this Scholarship is described [here](https://github.com/Shivansh2407/AWS-Machine-Learning-Foundations-Scholarship/blob/main/Eligibility%20for%20Phase%202%20Guide.md).